naivary/govm/README.md

 `main.ova` is a special kind of `.ova` file.
 This file is the main ova file which will be used by [import.exe](.govm/pkg/exe/import.exe). `import.exe` will automatically import `main.ova` into `VirtualBox`.
 This is especially useful if you have multiple computers that all can import with one click the `main.ova` and are ready to go.

 ## Testing
 The first valid command that you will run will trigger an `integrationtest` which is assuring that every functionality is working properly.
 If the testing was successfull an empty file named `tested` will be created, which is telling govm that the integrationtest was already ran successfully.
+Don't worry you will see some error messages that are intentionally or known issues that will not influence any functionalities.

 # WSL
 As always there are some specialities needed for windows (wsl).
 We tried to cover as much as possible but still there are some limitation